vargadan/v-bank/README.md

-# Vulnerable E-Bank Demo with Exercises
+# Workspace Setup

+This document describes how to set your IntelliJ workspace up for the "Vulnerable E-Bank Demo with Exercises"

 ## 1. Tool Requirements